• fr

 The gallery

-Ségolène Brossette holds a master’s degree in Cultural Engineering and has developed her knowledge of the international art scene through her work in art galleries and the production of artistic events such as Les Ateliers de Rennes, a contemporary art biennial, Cutlog and the FIAC.
-In parallel, Ségolène Brossette, on her own initiative, was already presenting exhibitions in atypical places.
+With a master's degree in cultural engineering, Ségolène Brossette has developed her knowledge of the international art scene through her work in art galleries and the production of artistic events such as Les Ateliers de Rennes – Biennale d'art contemporain, Cutlog and FIAC.
+She is also a member of the professional committee of art galleries (CPGA).

 Gallery artists